-Government Tax Rates and Thresholds 23/24
+Government Tax Rates and Thresholds 25/26

-The following figures reflect the Tax Rates and Thresholds for the 23/24 Tax Year and are applicable up until the 6th April 2024.
+The following figures reflect the Tax Rates and Thresholds for the 25/26 Tax Year and are applicable up until the 6th April 2026.

-Tax brackets | Gross per week | Description |
+Tax brackets Gross per week Description

-Lower Earnings Limit | £123 gross per week or less | If you pay your employee the LEL or below, there is nothing due to HMRC in respect of NI.
-This means the employee will not be contributing towards their NI record which can affect their eligibility to a state pension or benefits. |
+Lower Earnings Limit £123 gross per week or less If you pay your employee the LEL or below, there is nothing due to HMRC in respect of Employee NI.
+This means the employee will not be contributing towards their NI record, which can affect their eligibility to a state pension or benefits.

-Employer’s (Secondary) NI Threshold | £175 gross per week or more | If you pay your employee £175 or more and they are on a standard NI code, there will not be an Employee NI deduction, but Employer NI will be due |
+Employer’s (Secondary) NI Threshold £96 gross per week or more If you pay your employee £96, or more, then Employer NI will be due.

-Employee’s (Primary) NI Threshold | £242 gross per week or more | If you pay your employee £242 or more you must now deduct National Insurance on behalf of your employee, as well as pay Employer’s NI. |
+Employee’s (Primary) NI Threshold £242 gross per week or more If you pay your employee £242 or more you must now deduct National Insurance on behalf of your employee, as well as pay Employer’s NI.

-Tax Threshold | Over £242 gross per week | Based on the standard tax free allowance for this year of £12,570, if you pay your employee £242 or more you must now also deduct tax from your employee. |
+Tax Threshold Over £242 gross per week Based on the standard tax free allowance for this year of £12,570, if you pay your employee £242 or more you must now also deduct tax from your employee.

 Please note, these figures are not applicable if you are based outside of England.
 For the current Government rates for Wales and Scotland, please click here.